frederikraae/pinns-repo/README.md

 ## Reproducibility

-The experiments are repeated over multiple random seeds.
-The saved `.npz` files contain averaged results as well as seed-wise error measurements.
+The experiments are repeated over multiple fixed random seeds.
+For a given seed, the neural network initialization and randomly sampled training points are controlled by the seed.
+The saved `.npz` files contain averaged results across seeds as well as seed-wise error measurements.

+When using the same code, command-line arguments, software environment, and hardware setup, the experiments are expected to be reproducible up to numerical precision.

-Small numerical differences may occur between runs due to:
+Small numerical differences may still occur between independent reruns due to floating-point arithmetic, multiprocessing/thread scheduling, hardware differences, and nondeterministic operations in numerical libraries.

-* random neural network initialization,
-* randomly sampled collocation points,
-* multiprocessing,
-* hardware differences,
-* nondeterministic operations in numerical libraries.
+The use of multiple seeds is not meant to introduce uncontrolled randomness, but to measure how sensitive the training results are to initialization and random sampling.

-To reproduce the figures in the report, either use the provided `.npz` files in `Data/` or rerun the experiment scripts and then execute the relevant plotting script.
+To reproduce the figures in the report, either use the provided `.npz` files in `Data/` or rerun the experiment scripts with the same command-line arguments and then execute the relevant plotting script.

 ## Relation to the Report